 It may have been around the time of Riddle’s first disappearance from Britain that Dumbledore might have thought to consult Ollivander to get whatever information was available concerning him.
 Although what is almost as likely is that Ollivander, who received both feathers from Dumbledore’s own Phoenix, presumably at the same time, would have already informed Albus that one of the wands had been purchased by young Tom.
 Ollivander, who remembers every wand he has ever sold may have also reminded Albus that that particular wand happened to have a “brother” which was yet unsold.

 At the time of his first disappearance, Riddle had been working in Knockturn Alley for at least the previous year and a half, and he may well have been a popular member of the London shopkeepers’ little community.
 It is also likely that Tom had been in the habit of picking up various random bits of information from his fellow vendors and the various local craftsmen.
-Ollivander may have known him reasonably well.
+Ollivander may have known him reasonably well at that period of time.

 From our collection of evidence, it is apparent that Pettigrew* removed the yew wand from the Potter’s house, at some point before heading off to Albania.
 Whether he did so when he originally staged his disappearance in 1981, or just before he headed overseas in 1994, is uncertain, now that we know the house to still be standing, and unguarded.
 The wand’s ID might otherwise have rested entirely upon Mr Ollivander’s say-so until the Priori Incantatum in the Little Hangleton graveyard confirmed the matter.